Big Brother Brasil: Controversy and criticism

 Big Brother Brasil 3 began on January 14, 2003, and was controversial.
 One of the contestants was the current Miss Brazil, Joseane Oliveira.
 Rules of the Miss Brazil contest forbid participation of married women but Joseane stated she was single.
 As a consequence of the exposure during the reality show, some magazines discovered she was married even before winning the beauty contest.

 Once the marriage was proven, Joseane was stripped of her crown, and Thaisa Tomsem was crowned Miss Brazil 2002.
 Also, contestant Dilson Walkarez was not aware of Joseane relationship's status and tried to start a romantic relationship with her during the show.
 Due to her refusals, he felt unmotivated and left the show voluntarily.
 Housemate Harry Grossman replaced him at February 26 and became the first housemate not to enter the show on its first day.

 During Big Brother Brasil 8, the contestant Juliana Goes fainted during an endurance task where the contestants had to remain perfectly still inside a glass chamber.
 Newspapers and websites accused the show of being inhumane.
 However, the show was unaffected by the negative press.

 In Big Brother Brasil 10, Marcelo Dourado, a returning contestant from BBB4, was accused of being homophobic but that was ignored and he eventually won his second season.

-But the biggest scandal of the show happened on Big Brother Brasil 12 when contestant Daniel Echaniz was accused of raping one of the contestants, Monique Amin.
+But the biggest scandal of the show happened on Big Brother Brasil 12 when contestant Daniel Echaniz was accused of raping one of the contestants.
 He was expelled during the first week and denied the accusations, which were eventually dropped.